 And, as the photo to the right illustrates, some people just don't understand fall hazards.
 Consequently they do things at work and home that defy good sense.
 The information in this course will help alert and prevent workers from falls.

 Construction is a potentially high hazard industry for those who work in it, with falls at the top of the hazards list.
-In fact, falls are the most frequent cause of fatalities at construction sites and annually account for one of every three construction-related deaths.
-Although there are commonly available methods for preventing falls, the number of construction workers who fall to their deaths has increased in recent years.
-According to the Bureau of Labor Statistics (BLS), falls, slips, or trips took the lives of 668 workers in 2012.
-Falls to a lower level accounted for just more than 80% of those fatalities in that same year.
+Falls are the most frequent cause of fatalities at construction sites and annually account for one of every three construction-related deaths.
+Here are some interesting statistics:

 For many in the construction industry, when speaking of fall-protection, equipment is the first thing that comes to mind: personal fall-arrest systems, safety nets, or guardrails, for example.
 But fall protection means more than equipment.
-Fall protection is what you do to eliminate fall hazards, to prevent falls, and to ensure that workers who may fall are not injured.
+Fall protection is what you do to eliminate fall hazards, prevent falls, and ensure that workers who may fall aren't injured.

 Although fall hazards are common at construction worksites, fall-related injuries and fatalities are preventable.
 Fall hazards can be addressed in two main ways:

 We'll discuss these basic strategies in more detail in Module 3.
 Click on the button to see a list of strategies to help prevent falls on the worksite.

 To prevent falls, be sure to do the following:

 3. Which of the following methods is an example of fall prevention?a.
 Safety nets